What Can We Do to Help?

 We can also become a mentor for kids and work to create a safe and violence-free environment by joining groups or organizations that support teens and work to reduce violence.

 As an adult in the life of a teen, it is important to convey that you are there for them and they can come to you for help.
 Keep in mind, how we respond to teens around challenging issues, can creates barriers for our communication or can facilitate sharing.
-Teens have shared that when parents or adults simply say “leave your boyfriend or girlfriend” that they are less likely to go to them to share what is happening.
+Teens have shared that when parents or adults simply say “leave your partner” that they are less likely to go to them to share what is happening.
 At the same time, they want us to take their relationships and their experiences seriously.

 Here are some specific things we can do to support teens: